-Dr. Mirna Chehade, MD, MPH is Associate Professor of Pediatrics and Medicine at the Icahn School of Medicine at Mount Sinai and at the Mount Sinai Kravis Children's Hospital in New York, New York.
+Dr. Mirna Chehade, MD, MPH is Professor of Pediatrics and Medicine at the Icahn School of Medicine at Mount Sinai and Mount Sinai Kravis Children's Hospital in New York, New York.
 She is a board-certified pediatric gastroenterologist.
-She is the founding director of the Mount Sinai Center for Eosinophilic Disorders (MSCED) at the Jaffe Food Allergy Institute.
-The Center provides cutting edge clinical care, research, and support for patients with eosinophilic gastrointestinal diseases and their families, including eosinophilic esophagitis (EoE) and other eosinophilic gastrointestinal disorders (EGIDs) such as eosinophilic gastritis, eosinophilic enteritis and eosinophilic colitis.
+She is the founding director of the Mount Sinai Center for Eosinophilic Disorders (MSCED).
+The Center provides cutting-edge clinical care, research, and support for patients with eosinophilic gastrointestinal diseases and their families, including eosinophilic esophagitis (EoE) and other eosinophilic gastrointestinal disorders (EGIDs) such as eosinophilic gastritis, eosinophilic enteritis and eosinophilic colitis.

 - The Mount Sinai Hospital